Page 1: Biography

 Wood carver, monumental mason, sculptor

-This biography, written by Jock Phillips, was first published in the Dictionary of New Zealand Biography, vol 4, 1998.
+This biography, written by Jock Phillips, was first published in the Dictionary of New Zealand Biography in 1998.

 William Thomas Trethewey was born in Christchurch on 8 September 1892, the son of Cornish parents Mary Wallace and her husband, Jabez Trethewey, a carpenter.
 He left East Christchurch School at the age of 13 and began work as a wood carver of such objects as finials, fireplaces and bedheads.
 He studied under the noted Christchurch wood carver, Frederick Gurnsey, at the Canterbury College School of Art, and in 1914 studied life modelling under Joseph Ellis in Wellington.
 But essentially Trethewey was self-taught, learning anatomy by concentrating upon a different muscle each morning while he shaved, and sculpture through reading about Bernini, Michelangelo and Rodin.
 He began to see himself as following in that tradition and soon abandoned wood carving to become a monumental mason.
 Throughout his working life his bread and butter was provided by touching up marble angels imported from Italy and carving headstones for the people of Canterbury.